technegit/gluonsoftGeradorPDF/README_gluonsoftPDFGenerator.md

 #Introduction
 This gluonsoft exports json data into a PDF file.
 It uses:
-- Apache PDFBox 2.0.2 library, licensed under APACHE 2.0 LICENSE, to build PDF files.
+- Apache PDFBox 2.0.2 library, published under APACHE 2.0 LICENSE, to build PDF files.
 - Jersey REST 2.2.1 for Web Service REST.

 ###How to use